Understanding interest rates and charges

 Interest free days

 Interest-free days on credit cards are a set number of days in which you won't be charged any interest on purchases, provided that you pay off your monthly balance in full.
 Most credit cards come with an interest free period on standard purchases.
 ING has up to 45 days interest-free on the Orange One credit cards.
-Note that to get the benefit of an interest free period, you need to have paid your previous months closing balance in full and have no outstanding debt (excluding an instalment plan of course) on that card.
-Let's have a closer look at how the interest free benefit works.
+Note that to get the benefit of an interest free period, you need to have paid your previous month's closing balance in full and have no outstanding debt (excluding an instalment plan of course) on that card.
+Let's have a closer look at an example of how the interest free benefit may work.

 Credit card fees